 Notkin Family Breast Cancer Recovery Program

-This life-changing program has helped more than 30,000 women over the past 20 years.
+This life-changing program has helped more than 30,000 women since its founding in 2004.

-• Health psychology fellows help patients meet the emotional challenges of breast cancer diagnosis and treatment.
+- Health psychology fellows help patients and their families meet the emotional challenges of a breast cancer diagnosis and treatment with individual consultations and support groups.

 Watch the story of two CPMC breast cancer patients who received care and guidance from Notkin Family Breast Cancer Recovery program.